tynopet/homework/homework-14/unit10.md

   2. Rachel is from Australia.
 She is traveling round Europe at the moment.
 She began her trip three months ago.
      She has been traveling for three months.
      She has visited six countries so far.
   3. Patrick is a tennis player.
-He began playing tennis when he was three years old.
+He began playing tennis when he was ten years old.
 This year he won the national championship again - for the fourth time.
      He has won the national championship four times.
      He has been playing tennis since he was ten.
   4. When they left college, Lisa and Sue started making films together.
 They still make films.